 Family and Friends Care

-Most children are brought up by one or more of their parents, but it has been estimated that up to 300,000 children in the UK are cared for full time by a relative, friend, or other person previously connected with the child.
+Most children are brought up by one or more of their parents, but many children in the UK are cared for full time by a relative, friend, or other person previously connected with the child.

 The philosophy of Dorset Council (the council) in regard to Children’s Social Care is that in the great majority of cases families and friends should be allowed and will be able to make suitable arrangements for the care of children known to them without any intervention by the council.
 This informs the actions of the council, as outlined in this policy, regarding the important distinctions between a child placed by the council, a child whose parents or those with parental responsibility have made arrangements for family members or friends to care for their child and a Friends or Family Foster Carer (carers who are planned to be or have been assessed and approved by the council for ‘Looked After Children’).